 This learning path has been created by punto.sud Academy with the aim to provide all the necessary skills to properly work on the EU development cooperation projects.
-It is conceived for beginners in the management of EU-funded project having not so much experience in dealing with EU rules, but in need of a quick, comprehensive and practical introduction to this topic.
+It is conceived for beginners in the management of EU-funded project having not so much experience in dealing with EU application for funding process and Grant management rules and in need of a comprehensive and practical introduction to this topic.

-This is a blended learning, combining face-to-face training with other on-line Innovative methodologies and interactive sessions.
+This is a blended learning, combining face-to-face (virtual) training with other on-line Innovative methodologies and interactive sessions.

-You can get the certificate through a gradual and complete learning path, by participating to a classroom course and some eLearning modules and micro-learning sessions.
+You can get the certificate through a gradual and complete learning path, by participating to two virtual classroom courses and some eLearning modules and micro-learning sessions.

-To ensure an in-depth knowledge of the European Union funding and programming system, a correct application of the key rules for a smooth management of EU-funded project and the use of proper monitoring system and tools for procurement and financial support to third parties.
+To develop an in-depth knowledge of the European Union funding and programming system, skills in preparation of project proposals and in the application of the key rules for the management of EU-funded project, also by using adequate monitoring systems and tools.

 At the end of the learning plan you will be able to:

 - Identify relevant EU funding opportunities and calls for proposals